 - Razer Synapse can get annoying

 The Orbweaver is a feature-packed keypad offering by Razer.
-If you have used other keypads like Logitech’s G13 you will definitely appreciate the quality of the mechanical keys on offer.
+If you have used other keypads like Logitech’s G13, you will appreciate the quality of the mechanical keys on offer.
 This makes the device ideal for FPS, RTS, and MMORPGs too.

 The customizability and comfort are huge positives with the adjustable rest modules quite sufficient for a plethora of surfaces.

-Hardware wise, we feel this pad is top-notch.
-The tactile feedback for the keys is very good but the thumb buttons don’t have the same feature.
+Hardware-wise, we feel this pad is top-notch.
+The tactile feedback for the keys is excellent, but the thumb buttons don’t have the same feature.
 You can also individually configure the LEDs too.

 The major con with the Orbweaver is related to the build quality.
-The device has a bit of a flimsy feel although it does deliver great performance.
-The plastic feel is a bit of a no-no for a lot of folks out there.
-The main issue was related to the glue which tends to leak out of the palm rest following repetitive use for many months.
+The device has a bit of a flimsy feel, although it does deliver exceptional performance.
+The plastic feeling is a bit of a no-no for a lot of folks out there.
+The main issue was related to the glue, which tends to leak out of the palm rest following repetitive use for many months.